analog-nico/serve-spa/README.md

 ### Responding to HEAD Requests

 Like `express.static(...)` Serve-SPA only processes GET and HEAD requests.
-By default for a HEAD request neither the beforeAll and compose.js middlewares are executed nor the index.htmlt template is rendered.
+By default, for a HEAD request neither the beforeAll and compose.js middlewares are executed nor the index.htmlt template is rendered.
 However, executing the middlewares can be explicitly activated by adding `callForHEAD = true` to the middleware function:

 ``` js
 function middlewareForGETandHEAD(req, res, next) {